-Ensuring dependable, robust, and resilient communications systems for public safety needs is an important priority of municipal government.
-Preserving the local government role in public safety communications systems can help local governments take advantage of technological innovation and result in improved communications efforts and practices.
+Ensuring dependable, robust, and resilient communications systems for public safety needs is an important priority of municipal Preserving government. the local public role government in safety communications systems can help local governments take advantage of technological innovation and result in improved communications efforts and practices.